vanishreev/Tucson-vanishing-winters/README.md

 **No R installation required.** The rendered output is a single self-contained HTML file.

-1. Go to the `output/` folder in this repository
+1. Download `tucson-vanishing-winters.html` from the root of this repository
-2. Download `tucson_warming_ojsV30-Final.html`
-3. Open it in any modern web browser (Chrome, Firefox, Safari, Edge)
+2. Open it in any modern web browser (Chrome, Firefox, Safari, Edge)

 ---